 3. Bring a build that already clears the content comfortably.

-4. If runs keep failing, lower greed before blaming the room.
+4. If runs keep failing, simplify the reward plan and build setup first.

 Simple Joiner Checklist